dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _hl7PSUDelay:

-    :ref:`HL7 Procedure Status Update Delay <hl7PSUDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which an HL7 Procedure Status Update for a received study is sent to configured HL7 receivers.
+    :ref:`HL7 Procedure Status Update Delay <hl7PSUDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS after which an HL7 Procedure Status Update for a received study is sent to configured HL7 receivers.
 If absent, HL7 Procedure Status Update is triggered by received MPPS.
 May be overwritten by configured values for particular Archive Network AEs.

     (hl7PSUDelay)"
     "